-Importing clean energy from Mainland China: Hong Kong should work with Guangdong Province, and aspire for the Greater Bay Area to lead efforts in China to achieve carbon neutrality by 2050.
+Importing clean energy from Mainland China.
+Hong Kong should work with Guangdong Province and aspire for the Greater Bay Area to lead efforts in China to achieve carbon neutrality by 2050.
 Nuclear energy is technically feasible, commercially viable, and an available decarbonised option.
 There is potential for Hong Kong to import more nuclear energy from Guangdong as part of its clean energy transition.
 Offshore wind is also a promising, increasingly economic and available option.
-The main power sector challenges for Government include negotiating with cities in Mainland China for clean energy resources and, consequently, ensuring adequate infrastructure for transportation and distribution.
+The main power-sector challenges for government include negotiating with cities in Mainland China for clean energy resources and, consequently, ensuring adequate infrastructure for transport and distribution.
 Government and the city's two local power companies need to begin negotiations with Mainland China to help secure stable, adequate, and decarbonised energy.

-Hydrogen: Hydrogen has great potential as an alternative energy source in supporting Hong Kong's carbon neutrality goal.
+Hydrogen: Hydrogen has great potential as an alternative energy source in supporting Hong Kong's carbon-neutrality goal.
 The utilisation of low- or zero-carbon hydrogen can reduce the city's carbon footprint, as well as strengthen its energy security, thus contributing to greater climate resilience.
-The power sector could benefit greatly from hydrogen's contribution to grid balancing and the management of peak load issues, thereby enhancing the reliability of the power sector supply.
-However, as Hong Kong has limited 'green' hydrogen facilities, it will likely have to import from Australia, the Middle East or Mainland China.
-Currently, using 'green' hydrogen to power the base load faces challenges due to limited supplies and high fuel costs.
-The success of utilising hydrogen in Hong Kong's power sector depends on global efforts in 'green' hydrogen development, deployment, and transportation.
-The delivered cost of hydrogen could significantly impact the power generation cost of electricity in Hong Kong.
+The power sector could benefit greatly from hydrogen's contribution to grid balancing and the management of peak load issues, thereby enhancing the reliability of the power-sector supply.
+However, as Hong Kong has limited green hydrogen facilities, it will likely have to import green hydrogen from Australia, the Middle East, or Mainland China.
+Currently, using green hydrogen to power the base load faces challenges due to limited supplies and high fuel costs.
+The success of utilising hydrogen in Hong Kong's power sector depends on global efforts in green hydrogen development, deployment, and transport.
+The delivered cost of hydrogen could significantly affect the powergeneration cost of electricity in Hong Kong.

-Carbon capture and storage (CCS): In 2020, natural gas contributed 48 per cent of Hong Kong's electricity generation, while coal accounted for 23 percent.
+CCS.
+In 2020, natural gas contributed 48 percent of Hong Kong's electricity generation, while coal accounted for 23 percent.
 Despite Hong Kong's plans to phase out all coal in the future, electricity generation from natural gas would still produce worrying amounts of emissions.
 If CCS technology becomes commercially available, it could abate the emissions of fossil-fuel power plants while maintaining their dispatchable power output to underpin local reliability in a flexible manner.
-This is of great value to Hong Kong because with limited renewable energy resources, fossil fuel-based power generation is likely to perform some kind of a role.
+This is of great value to Hong Kong because, with limited renewable energy resources, fossil fuelbased power generation is likely to perform some kind of a role.

-Pathways Towards a Net-Zero Emissions Power System
+Pathways towards a Net-Zero Emissions Power System